Trace of Stones: Film Aftermath

 After the film was banned due to the Eleventh Plenum, the director Beyer was called upon by Party executives at DEFA for a discussion to decide whether his film Trace of Stones was harmful to the Party image.
 The Party declared that the film conflicted with the Party line and demanded Beyer issue an apology and self criticism.
-Beyer didn't apologize for his actions and therefore did not continue working in the East German Film Industry for years.
-It wasn't until ten years later did Beyer release a new film Jacob the Liar.
+Beyer did not apologize for his actions and therefore did not continue working in the East German Film Industry for years.
+It was not until ten years later did Beyer release a new film Jacob the Liar.

 The actor Manfred Krug was one of East Germany's film stars.
 He became popular through his roles in comedy and action movies as well as for his jazz music.
 Much of his works was associated with western culture– a noticeable problem for the government.
 He also had a large youth following but he was also known for his outspokenness and neutral attitude toward socialism.
-In the film, Krug's character Balla was very outspoken, at first, about how socialism wasn't helping the success on the plant.
+In the film, Krug's character Balla was very outspoken, at first, about how socialism was not helping the success on the plant.
 He was going against the party line in his work and party officials thought they could use a smear campaign to make Krug more obedient with the party.
 Additionally, he had military views that were controversial and the Culture Department declared that "an actor that could not be relied upon to support the proper standpoint on the defense of the GDR offscreen was clearly a rather poor candidate to play such a prominent political figure on it" and Krug ended up leaving East Germany for West Germany in 1976.